-The following resources are intended help ensure that members of our unions know their rights and are prepared to defend themselves and the immigrant members of their families and their communities in the event of workplace or community raids.
+The following resources are intended to help union members know their rights and ensure they are prepared to defend themselves and the immigrant members of their families and communities in the event of workplace or community raids.

 WE WILL DEFEND AND RESIST

 Too often, workplace raids and audits are used as cover to suppress the rights of working people who speak up for safe, just and dignified working conditions.
 We developed tools for labor and community organizers to prepare for, and resist, the unjust workplace raids and audits that undermine the rights of all workers.

 The following organizations have useful materials to support, protect and empower immigrant working people: